hashicorp/terraform/README.md

 If you wish to work on Terraform itself or any of its built-in providers, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.8+ is *required*).
 Alternatively, you can use the Vagrantfile in the root of this repo to stand up a virtual machine with the appropriate dev tooling already set up for you.

+Note that as of Terraform 0.10, most providers are no longer built in, and instead are located in their own repositories in the [terraform-providers](https://github.com/terraform-providers) organization on GitHub.
+Instructions for developing each provider are in the associated README file.

 For local dev first make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
 You will also need to add `$GOPATH/bin` to your `$PATH`.

 Next, using [Git](https://git-scm.com/), clone this repository into `$GOPATH/src/github.com/hashicorp/terraform`.
 All the necessary dependencies are either vendored or automatically installed, so you just need to type `make`.
 This will compile the code and then run the tests.
 If this exits with exit status 0, then everything is working!